 How to Drain Your Water Heater: A Step-by-Step Guide

-Tank water heaters are a dependable way to provide a fast supply of hot water for your home.
+Tank water heaters are a reliable way to provide a fast supply of hot water for your home.
 The addition of a storage tank ensures some hot water is always available.
-But over time, foreign substances may accumulate in the storage tank.
-This may be sediment or mineral buildup originating from the main water line or a flaw in the pipes.
-Whatever the culprit is, this buildup can lower the efficiency of water heaters.
-In severe cases it can plug up drainage and may even result in premature failure.
+But over time, foreign substances may build up within the storage tank.
+This might be sediment or mineral buildup getting in from the main water line or a crack in the pipes.
+Whatever the source is, this buildup will sometimes reduce the efficiency of water heaters.
+In severe cases it can plug up drainage and could even cause premature failure.

-Fortunately, draining your water heater and removing sediment buildup is a relatively straightforward task.
-An experienced plumber in Sharonville can handle the process, but you can also drain the tank on your own if you know what you’re doing.
-Either way, draining the tank now can help reduce the risk you’ll need premature water heater replacement.
+Thankfully, draining your water heater and removing sediment buildup is a relatively simple task.
+An experienced plumber in the U.S. can handle the process, but you can also drain the tank yourself if you know what you’re doing.
+Whatever you choose, draining the tank now can help lower the risk you’ll need premature water heater replacement.

 Before You Begin…

-Before you start draining the tank, you should shut off the cold water supply.
+Before you start draining the tank, you’ll want to shut off the cold water supply.
 The supply valve connects your water heater with the main water line.
 Unless you have access to a well (and you might need to drain the tank more regularly if you do), the water main supplies all the potable water your home uses.
-Keeping the valve shut will prevent more water from entering the tank, allowing you to completely empty it.
+Keeping the valve closed will stop more water from entering the tank, allowing you to completely empty it.

 You’ll also want to grab a rubber hose, like one you would use for yard work.
-The hose allows you to safely drain the water heater tank without spilling water all over your garage, utility closet, attic or wherever the water heater is kept.
-Make sure you leave the other end of the hose far away from your home to keep the water from seeping back inside.
+The hose allows you to safely drain the water heater tank without spilling water in your garage, utility closet, attic or wherever the water heater is kept.
+Make sure you put the other end of the hose far away from your home to keep the water from flooding back inside.

-Finally, a screwdriver should help you loosen tight screws or valves.
-You shouldn’t need any more tools than this unless you come across a problem with the water heater or adjacent piping.
-At that point, it might be best to contact a certified plumber in Sharonville.
+Finally, a screwdriver will help you loosen stubborn screws or valves.
+You shouldn’t need any more tools than this unless you discover a problem with the water heater or adjacent piping.
+At that point, it may be best to contact a certified plumber in the U.S..

 Step 1: Shut Off the Water Heater

 After you’ve turned off the water supply, you can shut off the water heater itself.
-This should be on the thermostat for natural gas water heaters or via a breaker switch for electric models.
-The pilot setting on gas water heaters can continue to stay on during flushing, but electric models must be completely off.
+This should be on the thermostat for natural gas water heaters or with a breaker switch for electric models.
+The pilot setting on gas water heaters can remain on during flushing, but electric models must be completely off.
 This is because of the heating elements electric water heaters use, which remain submerged.
-In a drained tank, they could quickly overheat.
-You should also review the model’s manual, as some water heaters need to be completely full before the heating elements are turned on.
+In an empty tank, they may quickly overheat.
+You should also check the model’s manual, as some water heaters must be completely full before the heating elements are reactivated.

 Even after you’ve shut off the water heater, you’ll have to wait for the water stored in the tank to cool down.
-It could be hours before the water reaches a safe temperature, so it may be best to leave the rest of the process for the following day.
+It could be hours before the water reaches a safe temperature, so it may be best to leave the remaining steps for the following day.

-Step 2: Secure the Hose to the Water Heater’s Drain Valve
+Step 2: Attach the Hose to the Water Heater’s Drain Valve

-Tank water heaters are designed with a drain valve you can use to empty the storage tank.
+Tank water heaters have a drain valve you can use to empty the storage tank.
 Once you’re certain the water supply is disconnected and the water heater itself is off, go ahead and find the drain valve.
-Some models might have it covered up.
-Make sure the hose is securely fastened to prevent spilling hot water near you and the water heater.
+Some models will have it covered up.
+Make sure the hose is secure to prevent spilling hot water near you and the water heater.

 Step 3: Open a Faucet or Other Hot Water Tap

-Your home’s plumbing uses pressure within the piping to deliver a consistent flow of water from the main water line to the rest of the house.
-This pressure will have to be relieved before the hot water can actually exit the tank.
+Your home’s plumbing uses pressure inside the piping to maintain a consistent flow of water from the main water line to the rest of the house.
+This pressure will have to be relieved before the hot water can actually flow from the tank.
 By heading to the closest faucet or spigot, you’ll release the pressure inside the piping.
-All you have to do is open the hot water tap to relieve the pressure before returning to the water heater.
+All you have to do is open the hot water tap to relieve the pressure before heading back to the water heater.

 Step 4: Release the Drain Valve

-Keep in mind that this water may still have some residual heat.
+Keep in mind that this water might still have some residual heat.
 Open the drain valve and allow all the water to drain from the tank.
 This should carry sediment buildup out of the tank and away from your home.
 But some buildup may be stuck to the inside of the tank.
-Turning the cold water supply back on will help wash away stubborn minerals and other substances from the tank.
+Turning the cold water supply back on will help flush stubborn minerals and other substances from the tank.

-Keep repeating this step until the water appears free of sediment or minerals.
+Repeat this step until the water appears clear of sediment or minerals.
 If the drain isn’t working because of an obstruction, a trained plumber may be required.

 Step 5: Re-Shut the Valve Before Refilling the Water Heater

-If everything proceeds like it’s supposed to, you should be able to clear out most excess sediment hiding inside your water heater.
-Seal up the drain valve, disconnect the hose and open the water supply to get things flowing again.
+If everything proceeds like it’s supposed to, you should be able to take care of most excess sediment hiding inside your water heater.
+Retighten the drain valve, detach the hose and open the water supply to get things flowing again.
 As the water heater tank begins to fill, head back to the hot water tap you opened.
 Once cold water starts to flow, you know the pressure is back where it needs to be.

 At this point, you can open the gas valve or flip the breaker switch back on.
-Like we mentioned before, don’t forget that certain models may need to be totally full before the water can be safely heated.
-Make sure you check your manufacturer’s instructions before starting the process.
+Like we mentioned before, don’t forget that some models may need to be entirely full before the water can be safely heated.
+Make sure you look through your manufacturer’s instructions before starting the process.

 Keep Your Water Heater Sediment-Free for Best Results